tfgg/yournextmep/_candidates/eu2014/libdem/brian-matthew.md

 person: brian-matthew
 region: south-west
 party: libdem
-title: South West - Liberal Democrats - Brian Matthew
+title: Brian Matthew is running for MEP in South West for the Liberal Democrats
 incumbent: false
 ---